Deepest-Project/README/README.md

 If the reading group is fixed, then the proposer 1) becomes the reading group leader and 2) get the maintainer rights (the administrator will give) and 3) open a reading group team with repository containing wiki page.

+> announcement ex

+> wiki page ex

+### How to make repository?
+1. Fork or build the repository in oraganization main page.
+2. Add repository in each main team page and each project team page.